 Melee Weapons is in the Virulent Underchambers of Dunwich Building.
-Melee weapons are quite appropriate given the presence of ghouls, and also the classic Dungeons and Dragons RPG vibe.
+Melee weapons are quite appropriate given the presence of ghouls and the classic vibes of Dungeons and Dragons.

 Science is in Vault 106 (most vaults, including this one, have been built to perform experiments on their inhabitants).